strohs/aws-cda-notes/study-notes-JUNE2018.md

 * Aurora

 * Encryption is done using the the AWS Key Management Store (KMS) service
-* once your RDS instance is encrypted, the data stores at rest in the underlying storage is encrypted **as are its automated backups, read replicas, and snapshots**
+* once your RDS instance is encrypted, the data stored at rest in the underlying storage is encrypted **as are its automated backups, read replicas, and snapshots**
 * at present, **encrypting an existing DB instance is not supported**
     * to use encryption on an existing DB, you must: